 Monthly Medicaid and CHIP Enrollment Data

-As of January 2015, 38,482 people are enrolled in the Medicaid and CHIP program in Guam.
+As of June 2021, 33,537 people were enrolled in the Medicaid and CHIP program in Guam.

 Medicaid and CHIP Applications